MLstate/OpaSublimeText/README.txt

 Press F4 to naviguate in compilation error, if any.

+# How to build with classic syntax ?

+Edit Opa-All.sublime-build or Opa-One.sublime-build, and add "--parser classic" in the cmd field just after opa.

 # How to run ?

 You have to do it manually for now.
 Go in the same directory as the sources, the .exe should be there.
+Or alternatively, add "--" at the end of the cmd field of subime-build files (see previous question)

 # What else ?